 This is the time of year when LGBT communities around the world celebrate Gay Pride.
 The UK Pride season is back in a big way for 2024 with more than 250 events expected to be held this year.
 OutUK has compiled a comprehensive listing of all the UK Pride Events.

-The June/July period, has always been chosen to honour the Stonewall Riots that occurred in 1969 in New York.
+Pride events are held throughout the warmer months, but the June/July period has always been favourite to honour the Stonewall Riots that occurred on 28th June 1969 in New York.
 It was the first time gay people fought back physically against police harassment and entrapment.
 The riots involved 300 gay men, lesbians, and drag queens.
 This historic event sparked the modern LGBT equality movement throughout the world, bringing LGBT people together like never before.

 Chances are you won't be hearing any proclamations or statements in honour of Pride from many church leaders.
 However, you probably will hear someone saying that a celebration of Gay Pride is somewhat of a passe concept.